uanet-exception/fedigroup.py/README.md

 messages to repost.
 There are two methods of creating a group post.
 One or both of them can be enabled during the setup procedure.

-1. Public mentions of group members are boosted if they preceed the group's name with an Exclamation Mark like "!@mastodon"
+1. Public mentions of group members are boosted if they mention the group's name in the first post.

 2. `tootgroup.py` can also look for direct messages from group members.
 If the group is @mentioned at the very beginning, The message will be reposted as